-"The Windermere Children" will be awarded the Prix Europa for Best European TV Film 2020.
+"Die Kinder von Windermere" (The Windermere Children) will be awarded the Prix Europa for Best European TV Film 2020.
 In 2021, the production is nominated at the Banff World Media Festival as well as for a BAFTA Award.
-Both awards will be presented in June.

-2021: Two top nominations for "The Children of Windermere".
+2021: Two top nominations for "Die Kinder von Windermere".

 Our film "Die Kinder von Windermere" is nominated in the category "Best Television Movie" at the Banff World Media Festival.
 The international festival, which takes place annually in Banff, Canada, is one of the first to deal with TV content - already since the late 1970s.
 The Rockie Award is thus one of the most traditional and renowned TV awards.

 In addition, "Die Kinder von Windermere" has been nominated for a BAFTA in the category "Best Single Drama".
 The BAFTA Awards, comparable to the Oscars or Emmies, are the most important British awards for film and TV productions.
 They are awarded by the members of BAFTA, the British Academy of Film and Television Arts.
 The chairman and patron of BAFTA is Prince William.